isomerpages/sndgo-corp/_national-ai-strategy/National AI Strategy.md

 </div>

-### NAIS 2.0 Enablers and Actions
+### Working through 10 Enablers to achieve our vision and goals

-NAIS 2.0 outlines our strategy to harness 10 enablers, unlocking Singapore's AI potential and supporting our AI ambitions.
-Click on the image to explore further the 15 actions we will be implementing over the next five years across these 10 enablers.
-We will conduct ongoing reviews of these actions to adapt to the rapidly evolving landscape of AI developments across diverse domains.
+To achieve our vision and goals, we will direct efforts under NAIS 2.0 toward **3 Systems** working through **10 Enablers**.
+Click on the image below to learn more about the **15 Actions** that Singapore will undertake across these systems and enablers, to support our ambitions over the next 3-5 years.
+We will continually review these Actions to respond to fast-moving developments in AI, across domains.

 <a href="/files/publications/NAIS_2_0_Infographic.pdf"><img src="/images/initiatives/Nais/nais_2_0_our_plan.png" alt="NAIS 2.0 - Our Plan"></a>